-- 1. Do one of the following: - On the Home tab, from the Estimate Views group, click Details. - In classic view, click View menu > Detail Window. - Right-click a cell, and then select Detail Window or press CTRL + D on the keyboard.
+- 1. Do one of the following: - On the Home tab, from the Estimate Views group, click Details. - Right-click a cell, and then select Detail Window or press CTRL + D on the keyboard.

 Editing Item Details

 The Totals Window

 The Totals window shows a summary of the cost category and estimate totals.
 It also lets you include addon costs (markups) in the estimate.